Licensing

 From development to production

-The cloud generates at design time; the open runtime carries it to production — embedded, standalone, edge/WASM, or hosted — with no cloud and no key past sign-off.
+The builder generates at design time; the open runtime carries it to production — embedded, standalone, edge/WASM, or hosted — with no cloud and no key past sign-off.

 Design time vs run time